Children Need a Healthy Start to Have a Successful Future

 Defending Medicaid/AHCCCS is Vital to Arizona Children and Families

 In February of 2025, the U.S. House of Representatives passed a budget resolution that requires devastating Medicaid cuts.
 Such cuts would cut off hundreds of thousands of Arizonans from vital services through AHCCCS and would impact Arizona’s overall health care system and economy.
-Especially at this time when families are already struggling to afford a roof over their head and a trip to the grocery store, our federal lawmakers should protect, not cut essential health services.
-Children’s Action Alliance is hosting webinars to educate and mobilize community members, drafted an organizational sign-on letter in support of defending Medicaid funding, and is working with partners across the state to stop cuts to AHCCCS.
+Especially at this time when families are already struggling to afford a roof over their heads and a trip to the grocery store, our federal lawmakers should protect, not cut essential health services.
+Children’s Action Alliance is hosting webinars to educate and mobilize community members, has drafted an organizational sign-on letter in support of defending Medicaid funding, and is working with partners across the state to stop cuts to AHCCCS.

 Every Arizona Child Deserves a Healthy Life